 Outstanding debt directly affects a company’s cash flow.
 When a business is dealing with consumers who won’t pay their debts, the profits they should be earning never show up.
 This impacts a business's revenue, making it more difficult to cover necessary expenses.
 If the account goes long enough without being paid, it is marked on the company’s financial reports as bad debt.
 To make up for this added expense, many businesses must raise their interest rates and implement a tighter credit policy.

 To avoid these losses, businesses are typically forced to seek out strict recovery measures.
 This is where collection agencies come into play.
 The company will send the unpaid account to a collection agency, who will then be responsible for recovering the money owed from the debtor.
-In the case that you owe money, you will begin to receive phone calls or emails from the collection agency.
+In the case that you owe money, you will begin to go through the phases of collections which will usually start with a letter and then you will begin to receive phone calls or emails from the collection agency.
 This process makes it easier for the company to continue focusing on everyday operations, while also providing a further incentive for the debtor to pay.

 Collection agencies report the unpaid account to a credit bureau almost immediately, marking the account as “in collection.”
 If your unresolved account is marked as "in collection," your credit score will be impacted.
 The severity of the impact will depend on your current credit score, as well as the severity of the debt.
 The sooner you pay off your debt, the sooner your score will recover.